 4. A Spouse and Unmarried Children May Be Eligible for an O-3 Visa

 If you are approved for an O-1A or O-1B visa, you can also bring your spouse and unmarried children who are under the age of 21 with you to the United States.
 To get admission into the country, these immediate family members must apply for an O-3 visa.
 An O-3 visa will have the same duration as the related O-1 visa—meaning these visas are initially valid for up to three years, and subject to an extension if criteria are met.

 Consult With Our Los Angeles O-1 Visa Lawyer for Immediate Assistance

-At the Law Office of Joshua L. Goldstein, PC, our Southern California entertainment visa lawyers are experienced advocates for immigrant rights.
+At the Goldstein Immigration Lawyers, our Southern California entertainment visa lawyers are experienced advocates for immigrant rights.
 If you or your family member is preparing to apply for an O-1 visa, we are here to help.
 Our legal team can also help you apply for an O-3 visa for family members.
 Call us now for an initial consultation.
 With an office in Los Angeles, we serve communities throughout the region, including in Beverly Hills, Hollywood, and Anaheim.